cginternals/glbinding/README.md

 gl::glDrawElementsInstanced(gl::GL_TRIANGLES, 18, gl::GL_UNSIGNED_BYTE, 0, m_numcubes * m_numcubes);
 ```

-##### Per-Feature OpenGL Headers
+##### Single-Feature OpenGL Headers

-When developing your code on Windows with latest drivers installed, this code will likely work.
-But if you want to port it to systems with less driver support (OS X, Linux using open source drivers), you may wonder if ```glDrawElementsInstanced``` is available.
+When developing your code on Windows with latest drivers installed, the code above is likely to compile and run.
+But if you want to port it to systems with less mature driver support (e.g., OS X or Linux using open source drivers), you may wonder if ```glDrawElementsInstanced``` is available.
-Then you can switch to per-feature headers of glbinding and choose the OpenGL 3.2 Core headers (as you know that at least this version is available on all target platforms).
+In this case, just switch to per-feature headers of glbinding and choose the OpenGL 3.2 Core headers (as you know that at least this version is available on all target platforms):
 ```cpp
 #include <glbinding/gl32core/gl.h>